FIRST VAN CLIBURN INTERNATIONAL PIANO COMPETITION

 Best Performance of Chamber Music: Ralph Votapek and Hiroko Nakamura ($300 each)

-NIKOLAI PETROV The 1962 silver medalist went on to win silver at the Queen Elisabeth Competition in Brussels and maintained an active performance career in addition to teaching at the Moscow Conservatory.
+NIKOLAI PETROV The 1962 silver medalist went on to win silver at the Queen Elisabeth Competition in Brussels and maintained an active performance career in across North and South America, Europe, and Russia, in addition to teaching at the Moscow Conservatory.
 He passed away in Moscow in 2011.

-MIKHAIL VOSKRESENSKY Today, this bronze medal winner is distinguished professor and chair of the piano faculty at the Moscow Conservatory; his students have won more than 100 international competition prizes.
-Mr. Voskresensky has recorded more than 50 CDs, including box sets of the complete Mozart concertos and sonatas.
+MIKHAIL VOSKRESENSKY The bronze medal winner is professor and chair of the piano faculty at the Moscow Conservatory; his students have won over 100 international competition prizes.
+With a career that spanned Australia, Europe, Asia, and North and South Americas, he has released over 50 recordings, including, most recently, box sets of the complete Mozart sonatas and concertos.

-CÉCILE OUSSET The French-born pianist, who was particularly known for her collaborations with conductors Kurt Masur and Simon Rattle, retired from a very active performance and recording career in 2006.
-She served as a member of the jury at the 2016 Queen Elisabeth Competition, among many others.
+CÉCILE OUSSET The French pianist, who was particularly known for her collaborations with conductors Kurt Masur and Simon Rattle, retired from a very active performance and recording career in 2006.
+She has continued to be in-demand as a teacher, giving masterclasses around the world, and serving as a juror for major competitions.
+In 2011, she was made Chevalier de l’Ordre National du Mérite.
+She served on the Cliburn jury in 1993 and 1997.

-MARILYN NEELEY This American finalist won an Emmy Award in 1970 with her husband, Robert Gerle, for their public-television performances of Beethoven sonatas for violin and piano.
-She went on to serve as dean of the Catholic University of America in Washington, D.C.
+MARILYN NEELEY The American pianist’s busy performance career is highlighted with an Emmy Award in 1970 with her husband, Robert Gerle, for their performances of Beethoven sonatas for violin and piano.
+She went on to serve as dean of the Catholic University of American in Washington, D.C.
 Ms. Neeley passed away in 2007 at age 69.

 Leopold Mannes, chairman (United States)